oanguenot/webrtcmetrics/README.md

 ### Data properties

+These stats are collected from the candidate-pair stats.

 | Name | Value | Description |
 |:----:|:-----:|:------------|
 | **delta_KBytes_received** | Number | Number of kilobytes (KB) received since the last report (audio+video) |